stasgora/observetree/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.stasgora/observetree.svg)](https://search.maven.org/search?q=g:%22io.github.stasgora%22%20AND%20a:%22observetree%22)

 # Observetree library
-Library extends the classic _Observable pattern_ by integrating it in a tree structure. _Change events_ are propagated through the Observable tree. _Listeners_ can be assigned a priority to control the order at which they are called.
+Observetree is a library that extends the classic _Observable pattern_ by integrating it in a tree structure. _Change events_ are propagated through the Observable tree. _Listeners_ can be assigned a priority to control the order at which they are called.

 ## Getting started